 "Open Factory" initiative is very important for Veneto’s industrial and manufacturing culture.

-This initiative, that counts its third edition, aims to open up a hundred companies in the Venetian territory to the public, to showcase about the Veneto manufacturing skills.
+This initiative, that counts its fifth edition, aims to open up a hundred companies in the Venetian territory to the public, to showcase about the Veneto manufacturing skills.

 Every year some new categories are identified (mechanical and robotics, design, food & wine, services, infrastructure, open labs), which lead to the creation of thematic routes of visit and "discovery" of the territory and entrepreneurial fabric of Veneto.